typohnebild/numpy-vs-mir/README.md

 In the left figure we see the FLOP/s achieved during the benchmarks with the different D implementations.
-The _field_ version performs best, then follows close the _naive_ version.
+The _ndslice_ version performs best, then follows close the _field_ and _naive_ version.
 The _slice_ version achieves the lowest FLOP/s, since it is the most time consuming version, as it can be seen in the right figure.

-The execution time of the _slice_ implementation has a higher slope for greater problems than the _field_ and _naive_ implementations that remain closely.
-This results in a greater gap of FLOP/s for greater problem sizes between the _slice_ the other two implementations.
+The execution time of the _slice_ implementation has a higher slope for greater problems than the _ndslice_, _field_ and _naive_ implementations that remain closely.
+This results in a greater gap of FLOP/s for greater problem sizes between the _slice_ the other three implementations.

 Furthermore, the execution times for small problem sizes are in the range of several milliseconds.
 As a result, even small changes in the execution time have a great impact to the corresponding FLOP/s value.

+Compared to the [Solver Benchmark](#solver-benchmark), the FLOP/s of the different sweep versions for sizes smaller than 1280 are closer together.
+This is mainly an effect of the multigrid architecture since all these versions need to perform the same overhead like the intergrid operations.

 ### Python Benchmark